sdb317/WebAppTemplate/ReadMe.md

 The project is included but can be created with `django-admin startproject _admin app/python`.

 The demo app is included but can be created with `django-admin startapp demo app/python/demo`.
+To create other apps, first create the folder under `app/python` and then run the `startapp` command.

 ### Postgres